Cardiovascular Disease Fellowship

 Heart Rhythm (Electrophysiology) Fellowship

 This fellowship provides two years of advanced training in heart rhythm disorders and is accredited by ACGME.
 The basic components of this fellowship include advanced training in diagnostic and therapeutic electrophysiology studies; management and consultation of inpatients with disorders of cardiac rhythm; placement and management of electrophysiology devices; and outpatient management of patients with heart rhythm disorders.
 Advanced training is possible in lead extraction, epicardial access and mapping, and left atrial appendage closure.
-Accepting applications for 2015
+Fellowship has been filled for 2015 and 2016.

 Advanced Heart Failure and Transplant Fellowship